curvenote/blog/content/blog/jupytercon-2023-takeaways.md

 ---
 title: Top takeaways from JupyterCon 2023
-subtitle: The latest in all things Jupyter & Science Communication
+subtitle: Science Communication and Jupyter
 description: 'Curvenote and ExecutableBooks were at JuptyerCon 2023 in Paris, between all the amazing announcements & talks, here are our main takeaways.'
 date: 2023-05-26
 tags: